lsst-dm/dmtn-015/index.rst

   z_\mathrm{dir}({\bf r}) = \sum_{i \in R({\bf r})} w_i({\bf r}) \, z_i({\bf r})
   :label: eq:dir_coadd_def

 where :math:`w_i` is an arbitrary weight for each image, defined to sum to one at each point.
 We cannot assume the weights are constant over a single input image; this would make it impossible for the weights to sum to one on both sides of a boundary in which the number of input images changes.
-It is equally important that the weight function vary only on scales much larger than the size of the PSF; without this it the coadd has no well-defined effective PSF.
+It is equally important that the weight function vary only on scales much larger than the size of the PSF; without this the coadd has no well-defined effective PSF.
 The weight can be chosen to optimize some measure of signal-to-noise ratio (SNR) on the coadd, popular choices include

 .. math::
   w_i \propto \frac{1}{\sigma_i^2}